-- Expanding and improving our network -Infrastructure improvements including a new North Shields Ferry landing and a package of maintenance and renewals of the network. - Making transport safe for women and girls -Safety and security improvements on public transport including more Metro gatelines, safer stops and shelters, and an accessibility review. - Starting the delivery of the largest electric vehicle charging network in the country -Expansion of the electric vehicle charging network with home based and key destination and station charging. - A joined-up walking and cycling network including a new bike and e-bike hire network, active travel hubs, bike parking at key stations and interchanges, and the first phase of active travel network improvements. - Improving stations and connecting rail to public transport - Stations will be upgraded and integrated with the wider public transport and active travel network.
+- Expanding and improving our network -Infrastructure improvements including a new North Shields Ferry landing and a package of maintenance and renewals of the network. - Making transport safe for women and girls -Safety and Security improvements on public transport including an initial package of preventative security, more metro gatelines, safer stops and shelters and an accessibility review. - Starting the delivery of the largest electric vehicle charging network in the country -Expansion of the electric vehicle charging network with home based and key destination and station charging. - A joined-up walking and cycling network including developing a new bike and e-bike hire network, active travel hubs, bike parking at key stations and interchanges, and the first phase of active travel network improvements. - Improving stations and connecting rail to public transport - Stations will be upgraded and integrated with the wider public transport and active travel network.
 The Pop card will be brought to local rail services, and we will investigate bringing stations into public ownership. - Setting the standards for green buses with new zero emission buses rolled out.